 According to the National Council on Problem Gambling (NCPG), an estimated two million people in America meet the accepted criteria for addictive or pathological gambling.

-As many as 4 million to 6 million people are classified as problem gamblers, and perhaps another 15 million are thought of as at-risk.
+As many as six million people are classified as problem gamblers, and perhaps another 15 million are thought of as at-risk.

 Problem gambling is a mental health disorder, in which the individual can’t control the urge to gamble.
 Like any addiction, problem gambling can cause major disruptions in personal, professional, and family life.
 It can also precipitate serious financial difficulties.